spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 ---
-title: "Set Up Disk Backup for Virtual Clusters"
+title: "Enable Disk Backup on Virtual Clusters"
-metaTitle: "Set Up Disk Backup for Virtual Clusters"
+metaTitle: "Enable Disk Backup on Virtual Clusters."
 metaDescription: "Learn how to configure disk and volume backup for virtual clusters in a cluster group."
 hideToC: false
 fullWidth: false